atomone-hub/genesis/CONSTITUTION.md

   law, or specific proposal types with the same criteria as passing new law.

-The broad veto power of Oversight DAOs ensures that no single proposal can override constitutional principles or violate the Constitution, but vetoes should be used sparingly and with justification.
+The broad veto power of Oversight DAOs ensures that no single proposal can override constitutional principles or violate this Constitution, but vetoes should be used sparingly and with justification.

 Upon genesis there will be no Oversight DAOs.
 An Oversight DAO may be created,